Education and Examination Code

-Binding conditions and refusal to enroll for a contract to obtain a diploma
+Binding conditions and refusal to enrol for a contract to obtain a diploma

-- If a student has obtained credits for less than 50% of the personal enrolment curriculum (i.e. a success rate below 50%, a binding condition will be imposed upon your next enrolment for the same study programme.
+- If a student has obtained credits for less than 50% of the personal enrolment curriculum (i.e. a success rate below 50%), a binding condition will be imposed upon the next enrolment for the same study programme

-- In case you do not meet these conditions at the end of the academic year, you will be refused to re-enroll with a contract to obtain a diploma for the same study programme again.
+- If the student does not meet the above-mentioned condition, s/he is not allowed to enrol with a contract to obtain a diploma for the same study programme again

-Refusal to enroll at Ghent University / Ghent University Global Campus
+Refusal to enrol at Ghent University / Ghent University Global Campus

 Regardless of the contract type and any previously imposed binding conditions and whether or not these conditions were met, enrolment for the study programmes at GUGC will be refused for students who, after 3 years of enrolment, have acquired less than one third of the ECTS credits that they took up during those enrolments.

 Leave of Absence and Study Progress

 When considering a Leave of Absence, it is important to keep in mind the Study Progress regulations.
 If a binding condition has been imposed, it will be applicable at the moment of your return from the Leave of Absence.
 The exact moment of starting your Leave of Absence may influence the calculation of your study progress rate.